Flavoring the production of Higgs pairs

 For this channel, the $b$-jets emerging from the primary vertex are expected to have a high transverse momentum $p_T(b_1,\,b_2)$, while these produced via the decay $h\to b\bar{b}$ have a lower transverse momentum than the primary ones $p_T(b_3,\,b_4)$.
 An important fact, and the clearest signature of our signal, is the resonant effect coming from the decay $H_F\to h b\bar{b}\,(h\to b\bar{b})\to b\bar{b}b\bar{b}$.

 We present in Fig. \ref{Minv4b} the invariant mass $M_{\rm inv}(b_1b_2b_3b_4)$ for scenario $S1$ and $M_{H_F}=800$ GeV.

 Meanwhile, Fig. \ref{distributions_bb-channel} shows the $p_T(b_i)$ ($i=1,\,2,\,3,\,4$) distribution including to the signal and the SM background processes.
-Subscript $1(4)$ corresponds to the $b$-jet with the highest (lowest) transverse moment.
+Subscript $1(4)$ corresponds to the $b$-jet with the highest (lowest) transverse momentum.
 While subscript 2(3) represents the second (third) dominant $b$-jet.

 From Fig. \ref{distributions_bb-channel} we note that $p_T(b_1,\,b_2)$ are higher than $p_T(b_3,\,b_4)$ because the former come from the primary vertex, while the last arise from the Higgs boson decay.
 Both $p_T(b_i)$ and $M_{\rm inv}(b_1b_2b_3b_4)$ are the most important variables to isolate the siganl from the background.